Skip to main content

 Implementing a strict-dynamic CSP

-If you'd like to implement a strict-dynamic CSP, Clerk supports this, but with a different type of configuration.
+If you'd like to manually implement a strict-dynamic CSP, Clerk supports this, but with a different type of configuration.
 As strict-dynamic CSPs require a "nonce" value that should be programmatically generated per-request, the best way to make this work is within middleware that runs on every request.
 The following example demonstrates how to implement a strict-dynamic CSP with Next.js middleware, but the same approach could be used with any other framework.

 middleware.ts